Health problems in pedigree dogs

 We believe that all those who breed dogs - whether pedigree, purebred or crossbreed - should prioritise the health, welfare and temperament of their dogs over their appearance.
 This will help protect the welfare of both the parents and puppies.

 We want to help potential puppy buyers choose puppies that have been bred to have the best chance of being happy and healthy.
-If you're thinking of buying a puppy, avoid the pitfalls of buying from an irresponsible breeder by using The Puppy Contract.
+If you're thinking of buying a puppy, avoid the pitfalls of buying from a bad breeder.